VinaLx/VinaLx.github.io/_posts/2017-09-07-haskell-basic-monad.md

 Now what we know about `(>>=)`(or Monad) is that its only purpose is for enabling the `do` notation and greatly improve the readability and simplicity of functional programs.
 And we can use a imperative programming style while still using pure functional language like haskell. (with certain monad we can even make local variable mutable!).

-In this article we introduce the concept of Monad, how it relates to the ordinary `do` notation.
-And in the following series I will first go through some more simple examples of Monad in haskell, try to give an insight of how monad is introduced, and some more not-that-simple topics.
+In this article we introduce an imprecise, simplified view of Monad, how it relates to the ordinary `do` notation.
+And in the following series I will first go through some more simple examples of Monad in haskell, try to give an insight of how monad is introduced, and some more not-so-simple topics.